CDCgov/cfa-rt-postprocessing/README.md

 [data.cdc.gov](), and to [DCIPHER]().
 By convention, the pipeline always generates outputs for publication, even if the input data is from an experiment, test run, or backfill exercise that is not intended for release.
-The publication outputs are not costly to generate and our person-driven releae process ensures that outputs are only released after approval and publication by the team.
+The publication outputs are not costly to generate and our person-driven release process ensures that outputs are only released after approval and publication by the team.